Alter Ego (1986 video game): Development

 The game's designer, Dr. Peter J. Favaro, was not a game designer by trade.
-He studied Clinical Psychology and would go on to be a professional psychologist, but had a long fascination with computers and video games going back to his experience with a teletype terminal running BASIC in high school, and playing Cinematronics Space Wars in his first year as a graduate student at Hofstra University in 1978.
+He studied clinical psychology and would go on to be a professional psychologist, but had a long fascination with computers and video games going back to his experience with a teletype terminal running BASIC in high school, and playing Cinematronics Space Wars in his first year as a graduate student at Hofstra University in 1978.

-After writing to Atari that he could add something with his knowledge of psychology and human behavior.
-He worked as a consultant to the company and began doing research on psychological aspects of video game design and play.
-In 1983, He wrote his master’s thesis titled The Effects of Computer Video Game Play on Mood, Physiological Arousal, and Psychomotor Performance.
+After writing to Atari that he could add something with his knowledge of psychology and human behaviour, he worked as a consultant to the company and began doing research on psychological aspects of video game design and play.
+In 1983, he wrote his master’s thesis titled The Effects of Computer Video Game Play on Mood, Physiological Arousal, and Psychomotor Performance.
 It was one of the first physiological studies on video games, and in turn Favaro was one of the first psychologists to study the effects of video games on players.

 Around the same time, he grew an interest in writing games himself.
-He bought an Atari 800 computer, Tinkered in programing in machine language, assembler and early iterations of C, and would write games for various computer magazines like SoftSide and Family Computing.
+He bought an Atari 800 computer, tinkered in programming in machine language, assembler and early iterations of C, and would write games for various computer magazines like SoftSide and Family Computing.
 One of his most notable creations was Success, a multi-player Life-like computerized board game that starts by having you choose a personality — “aggressive,” “impulsive,” “pragmatic,” or “romantic” — and a goal in life — “money,” “knowledge and intellectual curiosity,” or “health and happiness.”

-The development of these games by using his academic background laied the foundation for what would become Alter Ego.
+The development of these games by using his academic background laid the foundation for what would become Alter Ego.
 When designing the game, he had two goals in mind out of his “love for game design and the prospect of making some money,” using his academic background as “a way of breaking out of the pack of other designers.”

-To develop the game, He interviewed hundreds of men and women about their most memorable life experiences, then examined the interviews and looked for common experiences to chose the experiences that many people shared.
+To develop the game, he interviewed hundreds of men and women about their most memorable life experiences, then examined the interviews and looked for common experiences to chose the experiences that many people shared.

-This caught the attention of Jim Levy of Activision, who was looking for more ambitious projects to keep the company afloat after it was hit by the Video game crash of 1983 and managed to bounce back with the success of David Crane's video game adaptation of Ghostbusters.
+This caught the attention of Jim Levy of Activision, who was looking for more ambitious projects to keep the company afloat after it was hit by the video game crash of 1983 and managed to bounce back with the success of David Crane's video game adaptation of Ghostbusters.

 After writing and prototyping the game on the Macintosh, Activision contracted the final programming out to two outside developers: Kottwitz & Associates for ports on the Apple II and MS-DOS, and Unimac to do ports for Macintosh and Commodore 64 versions.
 Activision loved the cachet bestowed on the project by Favaro’s status as an actual psychologist so much that they always made sure to refer to him in the packaging, the manual, and advertisements only as “Peter J. Favaro, PhD.”